 Obtaining a Copy of Your Driving Record

-If you want to see how many violations and points are currently on your record, you can check the status of your driving record on the DHSMV website for free.
+If you want to see how many violations and points are currently on your record, you can check the status of your driving record for free.
 Having your driving record is a good way to measure how you stack up as a safe, responsible driver.
 Employers and insurance agencies often use driving records to determine your responsibility and liability.
 In other words, a poor driving record may mean much higher insurance premiums, or the inability to land a job where any kind of driving is involved.
 This is all the more reason to be diligent about safety on the road at all times.